Ricardo Ratliffe: Early life and college career

-Ra Gun-ah was born Ricardo Preston Ratliffe in Hampton, Virginia, played at Kecoughtan High School and the College of Central Florida.
-While there, he twice earned first team National Junior College Athletic Association All-American honors.
+Ratliffe was born in Hampton, Virginia.
+He played at Kecoughtan High School and the College of Central Florida in Ocala.
+While at CCF, he earned first team National Junior College Athletic Association All-American honors twice.
 He averaged 27.4 points and 11.3 rebounds per game as a sophomore.

-To complete his college career, Ratliffe chose Missouri over Alabama, Clemson and Arkansas.
+Completing his college career, Ratliffe chose Missouri over Alabama, Clemson and Arkansas.
 He averaged 10.6 points and 6.0 rebounds per game in his junior season and was named Big 12 Conference Newcomer of the Year.

 In his senior season, Ratliffe helped lead the Tigers to a 30–5 record and a Big 12 tournament championship.
 Ratliffe averaged 13.9 points, 7.5 rebounds and 1.0 blocks per game as the team's primary post presence.
 At the close of the season, Ratliffe was named second team All-Big 12.
 On the season, Ratliffe attained a 69.3% field goal percentage, which led the nation for the 2011–12 season and was a Missouri and Big 12 Conference record.
 Ratliffe spent much of the season chasing the all-time single-season NCAA record of 74.6%, held by Steve Johnson of Oregon State, leading the mark as late as February 2012.

-Following the close of the regular season, Ratliffe competed in the 2012 Reese's College All-Star Game at the 2012 Final Four.
+After the close of the regular season, Ratliffe competed in the 2012 Reese's College All-Star Game at the 2012 Final Four.
 He scored 21 points and collected 10 rebounds to earn the West team's "Perfect Player" award.